ashpreetsinghanand/File-Organizer/README.md

-# File-Organizer
+# 📁File Organizer

-An NPM Package to organize messy folders and can visualize directory in a tree structure
+Organize your messy folders into a systematic manner.
+Visualize all the directories and files inside them in a tree structure.

+### Installation

+[`npm i fileorganizer --save`](https://www.npmjs.com/package/fileorganizerary) or clone it from here after forking.